cala21/test/Lab2.md

 |a in VObject | b in VObject |

-We then convert A ::= A&A|V. When tranformed it in judgment form it becames:
+We then convert A ::= A&A|V. When tranformed it in judgment form it bec0mes:

 |      | **Rule1** |  **Rule2**|
 | :--: |:-------: | :------: |